Vowel

-A vowel is a speech sound pronounced without any stricture in the vocal tract.
+A vowel is a speech sound pronounced with minimal to no stricture in the vocal tract.
 Vowels are one of the two principal classes of speech sounds, the other being the consonant.
 Vowels vary in quality, loudness, and length.
 They are usually voiced and are closely involved in prosodic variation such as tone, intonation and stress.
 The nucleus, or "center", of a syllable typically consists of a vowel sound (though this is not always the case).

 The word vowel comes from the Latin word vocalis, meaning "vocal" (i.e. relating to the voice).